systemd (upstream)

 MidnightBSD

-MidnightBSD modified its license to exclude California residents from desktop use, effective January 1, 2027.
-The project is also excluding Brazil (effective March 17, 2026) and threatening Colorado, Illinois, and New York exclusions if pending bills pass.
+MidnightBSD is pursuing a dual strategy: geographic exclusion and a shipped compliance implementation.
+The project modified its license to exclude California residents from desktop use (effective January 1, 2027) and Brazil (effective March 17, 2026), with threatened exclusions for Colorado, Illinois, and New York if pending bills pass.

 Kicksecure / Whonix